alphagov/re-build-systems-test/README.md

 # Reliability Engineering - Build Systems

-This repository provides the infrastructure code for provisioning a containerised Jenkins platform on AWS, consisting of a master node and an agents node (see the section on architectural documentation below for more details).
+This repository provides the infrastructure code for provisioning a containerised Jenkins 2 platform on AWS, consisting of a master node and an agents node (see the section on architectural documentation below for more details).

 ## Architectural documentation

 Architectural documentation is available [here](docs/architecture/README.md).

-## Provisioning Jenkins2 on AWS
+## Provisioning Jenkins on AWS

 ### Before you start